Sistine Chapel Choir

 The choirloft of the Sistine Chapel in the early 17th century, depicted by Agostino Tassi (here in a 1848 copy by Ingres).

 The Sistine Chapel Choir, as it is generally called in English, or officially the Coro della Cappella Musicale Pontificia Sistina in Italian, is the Pope's personal choir.
 It performs at papal functions in the Sistine Chapel and in any other church in Rome where the Pope is officiating, including St. Peter's Basilica.
 One of the oldest choirs in the world, it was constituted as the Pope's personal choir by Pope Sixtus IV (from whom both the choir and the chapel in which it performs take their names).
 Although it was established in the late 15th century, its roots go back to the 4th century and the reign of Pope Sylvester I.

 The choir's composition and numbers have fluctuated over the centuries.
 However, the modern choir comprises twenty men (tenors and basses) and thirty boys (sopranos and altos).
 The men's choir (Cantori) is composed of professional singers.
-The members of the boys choir (Pueri Cantores) are not paid when performing at papal functions, but receive a free education at their own school in Rome, known as the Schola Puerorum.
+The members of the boys' choir (Pueri Cantores) are not paid when performing at papal functions, but receive a free education at their own school in Rome, known as the Schola Puerorum.
 Since the late 20th century, in addition to its papal duties, the choir has undertaken international tours, participated in radio and television broadcasts, and recorded for Deutsche Grammophon.

 History

 Precursors

-Papal patronage of music, and especially singing, dates to the 4th century when, according to 9th-century written accounts, Pope Sylvester I constituted company of singers, under the name of schola cantorum.
+Papal patronage of music, and especially singing, dates to the 4th century when, according to 9th-century written accounts, Pope Sylvester I constituted a company of singers, under the name of schola cantorum.
 The schola was reorganized by Pope Gregory I during his reign (590–604).
 The purpose of the Gregorian schola was to teach both singing techniques and the existing plainsong repertory, which at the time was passed down by oral tradition.
-Under Pope Gregory the course of study was said to be nine years.
+Under Pope Gregory, the course of study was said to be nine years.
 When Innocent IV fled to Lyon in the 13th century, he provided for the scholas continuance in Rome by turning property over to it.
 When Pope Clement V moved the papacy from Rome to Avignon in 1309, he formed his own choir in Avignon.
-Gregory XI brought the papal court back to Rome in 1377 bringing with him his choir which consisted largely of French singers and amalgamated it with what was left of the old schola cantorum.
+Gregory XI brought the papal court back to Rome in 1377, bringing with him his choir, which consisted largely of French singers and amalgamated it with what was left of the old schola cantorum.